junxit/us-congress-bills-114/bill.md

 ## § 9.
 Department of Energy Headquarters Replacement

 - **(a)** *Sale of Certain property*
-  - **(1)** *In general* Not later than 2 years after the date of enactment of this Act, the Administrator of the General Services Administration is directed to sell, exchange, or some combination thereof, a portion of the Forrestal Complex necessary to generate the funds necessary to construct a new Department of Energy headquarters on Government-owned land in a manner consistent with the SW Ecodistrict Plan if the Administrator determines that the new Department of Energy headquarters can be constructed with no net costs to the Government.
+  - **(1)** *In general* Not later than 2 years after the date of enactment of this Act, the Administrator of General Services is directed to sell, exchange, or some combination thereof, a portion of the Forrestal Complex necessary to generate the funds necessary to construct a new Department of Energy headquarters on Government-owned land in a manner consistent with the SW Ecodistrict Plan if the Administrator determines that the new Department of Energy headquarters can be constructed with no net costs to the Government.
   - **(2)** *Definitions* For purposes of this section, the following definitions apply:
     - **(A)** *Department of energy forrestal complex* The term “Forrestal Complex” means the land, including the buildings and other improvements thereon, that—
       - **(i)** subject to survey and as determined by the Administrator, is—